shresthasumit55/issue-tracker-backend/readme.md

+#Issue Tracker Services

 Run the application using AppStarter main method.

-You can access in memory H2 DB on localhost:8080/console
+This application contains the APIs for the issue tracking system.